 Private Equity Real Estate has released its ranking of the top 50 real estate private equity fund managers.
 As I have done in the past, I parsed the list to see which managers are registered with the Securities and Exchange Commission as investment advisers.
 (Disclosure: my company is on the list.)

-Last year, PERE expanded the list from 30 to 50.
-On this year’s list, 38 of the top 50 are registered with the SEC as investment advisers.
-Of those not registered, 9 are overseas, some of which filed as exempt reporting advisers and the rest are likely to be outside the scope of SEC registration requirements.
-That leaves 3 firms that are not registered or overseas.
+On this year’s list, 40 of the top 50 are registered with the SEC as investment advisers.
+Of those not registered, five are overseas, likely outside the scope of SEC registration requirements.
+Two of those overseas firms filed as exempt reporting advisers.
+That leaves five firms that are not registered as investment advisers.

 There are good arguments to be made on both sides of the registration debate for real estate funds.
 The core requirement under the Investment Advisers Act is that the manager is giving investment advice about “securities.”
 Most of these real estate fund managers are truly focused on real estate and not securities.
 However, the discussion between what is and is not a security may be fun for the first week of your securities law class in law school.
 It’s not a fun discussion when trying to comply with regulatory requirements.